Ryan-DowlingSoka/UnrealImporterRules-Python/README.md

 )
 ```

-Then you would in an `init_unreal.py` somewhere in your python folders in project or plugin can import your module and the rules will get registered.
+Then in an `init_unreal.py` a /python/ folder import the module and the rules will get registered.

 ### Example File